fgroupindonesia/simplefilter/readme.md

 ## Quick -02-
-You have several jcomboboxes, and the jtable, of course.
+You have several jcomboboxes, and the jtable.
 So, let initialize 'em too :

 ```
 // now as 2nd example with column positioning